Skip to main content

 When a child is deemed special needs by a State or Tribal government, the adoptive family becomes eligible, subject to income limitations, for the full adoption tax credit ($17,280 per eligible child in 2025) for the tax year the adoption becomes finalized, regardless of the amount of qualified adoption expenses actually paid or incurred for the adoption.

-For more information, visit the IRS Adoption Credit webpage, Instructions to Form 8839, Qualified Adoption Expenses PDF, and Publication 5851-B, Adoption Tax Credit PDF for additional information.
+For more information, visit the IRS Adoption Credit webpage, Instructions to Form 8839, Qualified Adoption Expenses PDFPublication 5851-B, Adoption Tax Credit PDF, and Treasury, IRS issue FAQs about general refundability and recognizing Indian tribal governments for purposes of making a special needs determination for the Adoption Tax Credit

 Our mission: